 Jewish Heritage Loan

-We know that there are those in our community who are becoming more attuned to their Jewish roots, but may not be able get help with these expenses through synagogue affiliation and rabbinical assistance programs.
+We know that there are those in our community who are becoming more attuned to their Jewish roots, but may not be able to afford the expense.
 This loan may include such things as:

 - Purchase of Tallit and Tefillin